hunter-college-ossd-spr19/Empathy-project-evaluation-02/evaluation_template.md

 Use the same method as you did for the issues.
 <br><br><br><br>

-1. How many pull requests were opened within the past month?
+1. How many pull requests were opened within the past month?<br>
+There are **zero** pull requests that were opened within the past month.
 <br><br><br><br>

-1. How recently were any pull requests accepted and merged?
+1. How recently were any pull requests accepted and merged?<br>
+There is **no** history of any pull requested being accepted and merged.
 <br><br><br><br>

 ### Summary